evidentiallab/.github/profile/README.md

 - Name_Project，for example, Lunde_Chen_project_abc.

 ## Repo Readme.md
-- For each project, please write the version of the main library used in **Readme.md**, especially when using Python 2, tensorflow 1, etc.
+- For each project, please write the version of the main library used in `Readme.md`, especially when using `Python 2`, `tensorflow 1`, etc.
-- Provide a requirements.txt if possible.
+- Provide a `requirements.txt` if possible.

 ## Meeting
 - Tan Xiaodong